trbflxr/kino/docs/usage.md

 ![settings_gui](../img/settings_gui.png)
 From the modules tab you can enable and disable some of the mod's features.
 ![settings_modules](../img/settings_modules.png)
-In the game settings you have some _quality of life_ features as well as toggles for synchronization of different mod features between kino users (on by defaul).
+In the game settings you have some _quality of life_ features as well as toggles for synchronization of different mod features between KiNO users (on by defaul).
 ![settings_game](../img/settings_game.png)

 ### <img src="../img/icons/keybind.png" style="height: 1.4rem" alt="Keybinds Icon" /> Keybinds